Balestruci0o/Balestruci0o/README.md

 🔹 **MotiMate**
 A motivational diary app* built with PHP, MySQL, and clean HTML/CSS.

-🔹 **Logic Circuit Simulator**
+🔹 Future Shape
-An educational project created in Godot Engine to teach how logic gates work.
+A web-based project exploring interactive web technologies and intelligent systems.

-🔹 **Web Terminal Game**
+🔹 **Web Terminal**
-A browser-based Linux-style terminal with built-in commands and a mini-game in JavaScript.
+A browser-based Linux-style terminal with built-in commands in JavaScript.

-🔹 **"How Computers Work"**
+🔹 **"How Computers Work" (project _Project-Logic_Gates)**
 An interactive learning platform explaining computers from transistors to the CLI.

 ---